matthiask/406.ch/posts/2023-08-11-composition-over-inheritance-the-case-for-function-based-views.md

         ...
     ]

 And think about the internal implementation of the `object_detail` view.
-Viewed one additional feature at a time it may be fine, but when adding up everything it would probably be quite gross.
+Viewed one additional feature at a time it may be fine but when adding up everything it would probably be quite gross.

 The additional benefit is that it shows beginners the way to intermediate skills -- writing views isn't hard, and shouldn't be.